SamStudio8/samstudio8.github.io.off/_posts/2015-05-04-aligned-annihilation-sequel.md

 hydrolases on my limpet contigs in the same place.

 However, `rapsearch` creates a `.m8` storing hits along with a somewhat esoteric `.aln` alignment file.
-But one cannot prevent the latter file from being generated.
+But one cannot prevent the latter file from being generated (*Update*: Or so I thought at the time, [see below](#suppress_aln)).
 I thought I'd try and be clever and find a way around having to just delete any `.aln` files once the job had completed and found `rapsearch` accepts a `-u` option: